brilacasck/face-detection-facial-expression-recognition/README.md

 - angry

 Well, better to say that we used these six expression list to classify the sentiment of a face.
-You could use any dataset type that you are needed!
+You could use any dataset type that you need!

 ----